PSC Simulation Support for Novel Accelerator Concepts

 HPC Platform used:

-Since the moment ultra-short high-power lasers became available, their potential use for accelerators is of great interest as the charge separation in plasmas can induce enormous electromagnetic field strengths on a sub-micrometer scale.
-Accurate modeling of the plasma dynamics is essential for the understanding of how the desired acceleration properties can be obtained.
+Since the moment ultra-short high-power lasers became available, their potential use for accelerators drew great interest, as the charge separation in plasmas can induce enormous electromagnetic field strengths on a sub-micrometer scale.
+Accurate modeling of the plasma dynamics is essential for understanding of how the desired acceleration properties can be obtained.
 Considerable research efforts, both on a theoretical and experimental level, are still needed to achieve ambitious goals, such as medical applications for accelerated protons via laser interaction with mass-limited targets (MLT).
 These MLTs, such as micro-foils, nano-clusters, needles and wires are potential sources of fast particles and high-energy photons used for purposes such as imaging or treatment planning.
-The high-energy photons generated in non-linear laser interaction are also of interest in the context of ultra-short attosecond X-ray pulses (AXP) that are required for the imaging of biological processes like protein folding or the behavior of Rhodopsin in the human retina.
+The high-energy photons generated in non-linear laser interaction with ultra-thin-foils are of interest e.g. in the context of ultra-short attosecond X-ray pulses (AXP) that are required for the imaging of biological processes like protein folding or the behavior of Rhodopsin in the human retina.

 Inspired by the results of larger full kinetic PSC simulations, we also have found a new ion acceleration regime, called Ion Wave Breaking Acceleration (IWBA) , where collimated and mono-energetic 200-400 MeV ion beams could be produced with available experimental parameters.